Why So Many Homeowners Are Downsizing in 2026

 Downsizing is about setting yourself up for what comes next — on your terms.

 If retirement is on the horizon and you’re starting to wonder what your current home and equity could make possible, the first step isn’t selling.
-It’s understanding your options.
+It’s understanding your options in the Wellesley MA real estate market.

 Let’s talk.
 A simple, no-pressure conversation can help you see what downsizing might look like — and whether it makes sense for you.